April has come and passed. In a few days, May will arrive, signaling the last 7 months of 2023.

 How to Make a Recap Video on Instagram

-One way to make a recap video on Instagram is to search for a recap video and use it as a template or find a template within “Reel.”
+To make a recap video on Instagram, you can search for a recap video and use it as a template or find a template within “Reel.”
 Another way is to download a video editing app and choose 45-90 photos, making sure to have a 0.1s-0.2s interval except for the first photo, which shouldn’t exceed 3.5s.

 Method 1: Making a Recap Video on Instagram Using an IG Reel as a Template

 Note: The steps below apply to phones that operate on Android and iOS.

 Step 1: Select 45-90 photos or videos from your photo gallery.

 If the photo or video isn’t on your phone’s gallery, then search your social media app uploads and albums for that particular image or footage.